Play3rZer0/PublicKeyVerification/README.md

 ### Server

-This starts that node server running at port 3042.
+This starts the node server running at port 3042.

 1. From a terminal window open your project folder.
-   Open a terminal within the `/server` folder
+2. Go to the `/server` folder
-2. Run `npm install` to install all the depedencies
+3. Run `npm install` to install all the depedencies
-3. Run `apx nodemon index` to start the server
+4. Run `npx nodemon index` to start the server

-The application should connect to the default server port (3042)
+Note: To use nodemon, you must install it first (npm i nodemon)